gerald-diego54/gerald-diego54/README.md

 ## 🚀 About Me

-Full Stack Developer with 2+ years of experience building and maintaining scalable web applications.
-Experienced in frontend and backend development, API design, and deployment workflows.
-Passionate about writing clean, maintainable code and improving system performance and developer experience.
+Full Stack Developer with 2+ years of experience building web applications using modern JavaScript frameworks and backend technologies.
+Passionate about writing clean, maintainable code and continuously improving development practices.
+Strong problem-solving and collaboration skills, eager to contribute to impactful development teams.

 ---